sjaakvandenberg/sjaakvandenberg.github.io/README.md

 # Workflow

-Tools used are `hexo` with several plugins, `imagemin` for image minification on a directory basis and git for uploading.
+Tools used are `hexo` with several plugins, `imagemin` for image minification on a directory basis and Git via Hexo for uploading.

 | Command                              | Description                          |
 |--------------------------------------|--------------------------------------|